RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/advanced-service-mesh-dev.md

 ####1.
 Configuring Automatic Sidecar Injection in Coolstore Microservices

-Lets' go to `Kiali console` once again to confirm if existing microservices(`Catalog`, `Inventory`) are running with a `side car`.
-Click on `Applictions` on the left menu check `userXX-catalog`, `userXX-inventory` in namespaces.
-You will see `Missing Sidecar` in 4 applications.
+Let's go to **Kiali console** once again to confirm if existing microservices(_Catalog_, _Inventory_) are running with a _side car).
+Click on **Applictions** on the left menu check _userXX-catalog_, _userXX-inventory_ in namespaces.
+You will see **Missing Sidecar** in 4 applications.

 ![istio]({% image_path kiali_missing_sidecar.png %})

-Upstream Istio community installations rely on the existence of a `proxy sidecar` within the application’s pod to provide service mesh capabilities to the application.
+Upstream Istio community installations rely on the existence of a **proxy sidecar** within the application’s pod to provide service mesh capabilities to the application.
 You can include the proxy sidecar by using a manual process before deployment.
 However, automatic injection ensures that your application contains the appropriate configuration for your service mesh at the time of its deployment.

-`Automatic injection of the sidecar` is supported by using the `sidecar.istio.io/inject` annotation within your application yaml file.
+_Automatic injection of the sidecar_ is supported by using the _sidecar.istio.io/inject_ annotation within your application yaml file.
 Set the annotation’s value to true for injection to occur.

 > Upstream Istio community installations require a specific label on the namespace after which all pods in that namespace are injected with the sidecar.
 The OpenShift Service Mesh approach requires you to opt in to injection using an annotation with no need to label namspaces.
 This method requires fewer privileges and does not conflict with other OpenShift capabilities such as builder pods.

-Go to `Workloads > Deployment Configs` on the left menu, select `userXX-inventory` project and click on `inventory-database`.
+Go to **Workloads > Deployment Configs** on the left menu, select _userXX-inventory_ project and click on _inventory-database_.

 ![istio]({% image_path inventory_db_dc.png %})

-Add the following annotation in `spec.template.metadata.annotations` path and click on `Save`.
+Add the following annotation in _spec.template.metadata.annotations_ path and click on **Save**.

 `sidecar.istio.io/inject: "true"`

 ![istio]({% image_path inventory_db_inject_sidecar.png %})

-You will see `istio-proxy` container and `inventory-database` container in Pod Details page when you navigate `Workloads > Pods` > `inventory-database-xxxxx`.
+You will see **istio-proxy** container and _inventory-database_ container in Pod Details page when you navigate _Workloads > Pods > inventory-database-xxxxx_.

 ![istio]({% image_path inventory_db_sidecar.png %})

-Now you will inject a sidecar container to application container(Inventory) as well, navigate `Workloads > Deployment Configs` on the left menu.
+Now you will inject a sidecar container to application container(Inventory) as well.
+First, we need to remove the healhcheck of the inventory service because all endpoint should be accessible by Istio Ingress Gateway.

+`oc set probe dc/inventory-quarkus --remove --readiness --liveness -n userXX-inventory`

+Be sure if the deployemnt is successfully rolled out:

+`oc rollout status -w dc/inventory-quarkus -n userXX-inventory`

-Select `userXX-inventory` project and click on `inventory-quarkus`.
+Navigate _Workloads > Deployment Configs_ on the left menu.
+Select _userXX-inventory_ project and click on _inventory-quarkus_.

 ![istio]({% image_path inventory_dc.png %})